 Occupational and environmental medicine focuses on the interactions between work, health and the environment.
 Doctors who specialize in this field prevent, evaluate, and manage adverse health effects from work and environmental hazards.
 Individuals can be exposed to chemicals, sources of traumatic injury, occupational diseases, and hazardous physical agents in their jobs.
 Any of these exposures can cause injury or disease, which can occur immediately or even after years or decades.
 Understanding these issues and their effects constitutes the core of occupational medicine.

 John C. Schumpert, MD, MPH, FACOEM, founded Resources for Environmental and Occupational Health, Inc. (REOH) in 2001 and is Board Certified in Occupational Medicine.
 He received his Bachelor of Science from the University of Montana, Doctor of Medicine from the University of California, San Diego School of Medicine, and Master of Public Health from the University of Minnesota Graduate School of Public Health, where he also completed his residency in Occupational Medicine.
-Dr. Schumpert held the position of staff physician at the corporate headquarters of 3M Company and was awarded the 3M Chairman’s Leadership for his contributions to the Industrial Hygiene Exposure Assessment undertaken at four plants involved in fluorochemical production.
-Dr. Schumpert then provided direct occupational patient care and medical surveillance services for the Idaho National Engineering and Environmental Laboratory.
-After returning to Montana, he was recruited to serve as Medical Director at Benefis Healthcare in Great Falls, where he provided direct patient care, hospital consultation services, program development, and independent medical evaluations.
-He has served as a faculty affiliate of the University of Montana Center for Environmental Health Sciences since 2002.
-Dr. Schumpert is currently the Co-Medical Director for Workers’ Compensation for the State of Montana Department of Labor and Industry from 2010-2012 and from 2015 to the present.
+Immediately following residency, Dr. Schumpert held was a staff physician at the corporate headquarters of 3M Company, and was awarded the 3M Chairman’s Leadership Award for his contributions to the Industrial Hygiene Exposure Assessment undertaken at four the 3M specialty chemical plants involved in fluorochemical production.
+Returning west, Dr. Schumpert then provided direct occupational medicine patient care and medical surveillance services at the Idaho National Laboratory.
+Upon his return to Montana, he was recruited to serve as medical director for occupational health at Benefis Healthcare in Great Falls, where he provided direct patient care, hospital consultative services, program development expertise, and independent medical evaluations.
+He has served as a faculty affiliate of the University of Montana Center for Environmental Health Sciences since 2002, and as medical director for the Employment Relations Division of the State of Montana Department of Labor and Industry from 2010-2012 and from 2015 to the present.

 Contact Dr. Schumpert at email@example.com